Lytecyde/PACEalpha/README.md

 # PACEalpha
-phaser game for covert ops dealing with a nonviolent uprising using negotiation
+phaser game of covert ops dealing with a nonviolent uprising using negotiation techniques, emotology, social relationship networks.